helenclx/leilukin-site/src/links/linkgroups/articles.md

 * [The one app to read them all already exists, and it’s called RSS](https://journal.jatan.space/why-use-rss/) by Jatan Mehta

-    I have been subscribing to RSS feeds since the 2000s to follow website and blog updates, and I encourage more internet users to do the same.
+    I have been subscribing to RSS feeds since the 2000s to follow website and blog updates, and I encourage more internet users to do the same.{.item-list__indent}

 * [Nostalgia is Bullshit](https://wings.nu/nostalgia/) by Rin